up next Luke Bogus

 - Introduce yourself as a constituent in their district and provide your name.

-- Be clear that you're calling about the University's portion of the state appropriation.
+- Be clear that you're calling about your support for the University of Nebraska System.

 - Share your story about how the University has impacted you or your family.
 A personal story is hard to ignore.
 Explain why it's important to you that your senator invests in the University of Nebraska.
 Again, keep it brief and to-the-point.